Clondrohid: Geography

 Parishes adjoining Clondrohid include Aghabulloge, Ballyvourney, Drishane, Kilcorney, Kilnamartry, and Macroom.

-The townlands of Clondrohid were part of the barony of West Muskerry.

-Clondrohid lies within the Cork North-West Dáil constituency.
+The townlands of Clondrohid were once part of the barony of West Muskerry.
+Today, Clondrohid lies within the Cork North-West Dáil constituency.

 Amenities

 Local amenities include Clondrohid National School and community hall and a number of shops, pubs and services.
 A childcare facility is next to the GAA pitch which is also a preschool and an afterschool.

-Carrigaphooca Castle is in one of the neighbouring townlands.
-Carrigaphooca stone circle, about 3,000 years old, stands next to it.
+Carrigaphooca Castle. a ruined five story rectangular tower house is located on one of Clondrohid's townlands.
+A c.
+3,000 year old Carrigaphooca stone circle is located in a field nearby the castle.

 Much of the western side of the village is a part of the Irish-speaking area or Gaeltacht.
-Some pupils of the national school go to the second level school in Ballyvourney to further their education through the medium of Irish.
-Others go to the De La Salle, St. Marys and McEgan College in Macroom.
-Cluain Droichead is the birthplace of the Irish scholar Peadar Ó Laoghaire (1839-1920).
+Some pupils of the national school go to the second-level school in Ballyvourney to further their education through the Irish language.